Become a Fan of Sirius Rocketry on Facebook!

 composite-powered rocketry for a long time, I am happy to announce that

-AeroTech hobby line motors and reloads will be shipping soon from Sirius
+AeroTech hobby line motors and reloads will be shipping soon from

-those will be available, and we even have all the things together we
+so those will be available, and we even have all the things together we

 need to do to be able to ship the HAZMAT hobby line motors.